electronfriends/wemp/README.md

 No, the services are installed separately from Wemp and remain in place when Wemp is uninstalled.

+### Why does the autostart option get reset after every update?

+This is due to Electron Forge and we have already opened an [issue](https://github.com/electron/forge/issues/3333) about this, but unfortunately there has been no response yet.

 ### Can I use specific service versions?

-Not yet, but it is planned for future versions.
+Not yet, but it is planned for a future version of Wemp.

 ## Thanks to

-- [Electron](https://www.electronjs.org) for enabling Windows application development with JavaScript.
 - [Icons8](https://icons8.com) for providing the free Fluency icons used in our menu.

 ## Contributing